Fiona Samuel

+Fiona Samuel (born 1961) is a New Zealand writer, actor and director.
+Her career spans theatre, film, radio and television.

+Early life

-Fiona Samuel (born 1961) is a New Zealand writer, actor and director who was raised in Scotland from 1961 until the age of five.
+Samuel was raised in Scotland from 1961 until the age of five.
 She moved to New Zealand and grew up in Christchurch before moving to Wellington to train as an actor at the New Zealand Drama School.
 She graduated from Toi Whakaari: New Zealand Drama School in 1980 with a Diploma in Acting.
-Samuel's award-winning career spans theatre, film, radio and television.